Accessible Communication, Publications, and Advertising

 Accessibility costs should be considered as part of the overall expense of publications and advertisements and should be anticipated as a potential budget item.
 Many publications and advertisements can be made in an accessible format at little or no cost, such as choosing a format that is compatible with commonly available assistive technology and software (e.g. tagged PDFs or rich text format files); however, some accessible formats may incur a cost, such as braille translation.
 Department staff should discuss alternative funding sources with their supervisor if the cost of a requested accommodation exceeds the project’s budget allowance.
-Department staff and supervisors must consult with the WSU Office for Equal Opportunity or the WSU ADA Coordinator prior to denying any request for an accessible format publication.
+Department staff and supervisors must consult with WSU Compliance and Civil Rights or the WSU ADA Coordinator prior to denying any request for an accessible format publication.
 For employee requests for accessible format publications, department staff and supervisors should consult with Human Resource Services.
 For student requests, relating to academic publications, the Access Center should also be consulted.

 Vital documents are: “Paper or electronic written materials that contain information that is critical for accessing a WSU unit’s programs, services, benefits, or activities; directly and substantially related to public safety; or required by law.”

 Each WSU unit is responsible for determining which of their documents are considered “vital” because the unit is in the best position to evaluate its circumstances, services, and resources.
 Units should consider the consequence to individuals with disabilities if the information in question is not provided in an accurate or timely manner.
 Units should set benchmarks for providing alternative formats for vital documents over time and should continue to assess these needs at least on an annual basis.